Celebrating Equity, Respect and Representation Across Cultures

 Celebrates the importance of Braille in promoting literacy, access to information, and equal rights for people with visual impairments

-January 29 to 31 – Lunar New Year (varies annually)
+February 17 to 19 – Lunar New Year

 Cultural celebration observed across East Asia